Quixote-Y/DataBase_Traffic/README.md

 # DataBase_Traffic
-A demon about how to create a datebase and use it to java throw JDBC
+A demo about how to create a datebase and use it to java throw JDBC